 I told Dusty about the challenge and we both agreed that we’d like to give it a try.
 That was that.
 We’ve never yo-yo dieted but for some reason, we took this challenge seriously.
 Our start date would be Thursday, January 6th.
 Thursday is an odd start date but that is when we could commit to the 7 day challenge.
 So, commit we did.

-We ordered the book on Amazon, figuratively signed the challenge and joined the Facebook group for support.
+We ordered this book on Amazon, figuratively signed the challenge, and joined the Facebook group for support.
 We found the movie version of the book (LOL) on Netflix- search: Forks Over Knives Presents: The Engine 2 Kitchen Rescue.
 When Dusty watched Rip make the Engine 2 Raise the Roof Lasagna he said, ” I can eat this way”.

 The seven days came and went and we quickly noticed physical changes.
 More importantly, we educated ourselves about the effects of the SAD diet.
 Now that we know, we KNOW!
-We can’t ignore the facts about how eating a diet that excludes meat, dairy, salt, oil and sugar not only prevents but also reverses food-related disease (high blood pressure, high cholesterol, blockage, etc.).
-Food can be either poison or medicine since you put it in your body everyday.
+We can’t ignore the facts about how eating a diet that excludes meat, dairy, salt, oil, and sugar not only prevents but also reverses Western food-related diseases (high blood pressure, high cholesterol, blockage, etc.).
+Food can be either poison or medicine since you put it in your body every day.
 Again, once you know, you KNOW!
 The blinders were removed and for us, there is no going back.

 If you’re still reading our story, thank you!
 This now concludes Part 1 of why we decided to adopt a WFPB diet.

 Part 2 includes immediate changes we saw to our health and what it means for Dining Duster.

 A vegan eating Guide for Duluth & The North ShoreJune 8, 2018 at 3:39 pm